apache/inlong-website/docs/design_and_concept/how_to_extend_data_node_for_sort.md

 **Step 3**：Extend the Sort connector, Kafka's sort connector is in inlong/inlong-sort/sort-connectors/kafka.

-## Bundle extract node and load node into InLong-Sort
+## Bundle extract node and load node into InLong Sort

-To integrate extract and load into the InLong-Sort mainstream, you need to implement the semantics mentioned in the overview section: group, stream, node, etc. The entry class of InLong-sort is in `inlong-sort/sort-core/src/main/java/org/apache/inlong/sort/Entrance.java`.
-How to integrate extract and load into InLong-Sort can refer to the following ut.
+To integrate extract and load into the InLong Sort mainstream, you need to implement the semantics mentioned in the overview section: group, stream, node, etc. The entry class of InLong Sort is in `inlong-sort/sort-core/src/main/java/org/apache/inlong/sort/Entrance.java`.
+How to integrate extract and load into InLong Sort can refer to the following ut.
 First, build the corresponding extractnode and loadnode, then build noderelation, streaminfo and groupinfo, and finally use FlinkSqlParser to execute.

 ```java
 public class MongoExtractToKafkaLoad extends AbstractTestBase {